The Collaboration Software That's Rejuvenating The Young Global Leaders Of Davos

 More than 60 Young Global Leaders initiatives have been launched since 2015, compared to just two in the first decade of the program.
 While most wilted quickly, others persist—there's one group battling corruption in Sri Lanka (Apolitical), another planting urban farms in Newark (AeroFarms), and a third awarding prizes to startups tackling lower carbon emissions (Decarbonathon).
 Yet another offshoot, the philanthropic Maverick Collective, has mobilized $30 million to improve the health of 300,000 girls worldwide.
 As of last fall, 70% of the Young Global Leaders were collaborating on their own projects.

 Klein would be the first to tell you this level of synergistic success is unheard of in corporate America, and he would know, having served until recently as the chief collaboration officer of UnitedHealth Group.
-There, he was charged with making more than 100,000 employees play well with others—a thankless task that directly inspired the creation of People Science and the company he started to run it, Collaboration.AI.
+There, he was charged with making more than 100,000 employees play well with others—a thankless task that prompted Klein to join The Value Web and launch Collaboration.AI, the company that runs People Science.

 As he saw it, the World Economic Forum and its budding Davos Men and Women were the world's most self-actualized lab rats.
 The combination of their genuine desire to save the world and their proclivity to talk endlessly to each other and about themselves presented him with an array of potential experiments.
 His favorite was from Davos two years ago, run in conjunction with Wharton professor and Give and Take author Adam Grant.